Trusted

 uniswap cover unicorn yield farming cover

 Uniswap is the leading decentralized exchange (DEX) on the Ethereum network.
-Uniswap is primarily used for trading and swapping various assets using the AMM method mentioned earlier.
+Uniswap is primarily used for trading and swapping various assets using an automated market marker (AMM).
 The platform maintains full decentralization using algorithmic equations to balance liquidity and stabilize trading.

 Investors can supply their assets to the vast liquidity pool and earn rewards and yields.
-Due to the large amounts of volume and assets secured on Uniswap, the yields generated are ample.
-It has no native token, but each liquidity pair is represented by a unique ERC-20 token.
+Due to the large volume and assets secured on Uniswap, the yields generated are ample.

 “Uniswap is by far the most libertarian thing developed after BTC.
 It doesn’t fight nation states, it has a unicorn logo and its pink.
 You wouldn’t associate it with money laundering, yet it is perfectly capable of doing that.
 It’s the symbol of the DeFi revolution.”